-In July 2015 Chameleon began wooden window repair and exterior wood restoration work on a Grade II listed cottage in Barley, Hertfordshire– an idyllic rural village containing many other historic buildings.
+In July 2015 Chameleon began wooden window repair and exterior wood restoration work on a Grade II listed cottage in Barley, Hertfordshire – an idyllic rural village containing many other historic buildings.
 This property features some quite unique exterior timber cladding, a traditional thatched roof and is set amidst beautiful gardens.
 It also has a spacious granny annexe on site.

 We have extensive experience working with listed buildings, and this being a grade II, we ensured all work fell within the required rules for restoration works for this type of building.
-Key amongst these is the focus on maintaining the window as close to its original form as possible: a goal which our whole work method is set up to achieve.
+Key amongst these is the focus on maintaining the window as close to its original form as possible: a goal that our whole work method is set up to achieve.

 We knew from the prior assessment of the property that the exterior wood cladding, as well as windows, would require a lot of attention due to their run-down condition.
 So after sanding down surfaces (many to bare wood) any rotten sections and bad sills were repaired with Accoya wood and resinous fillers prior to window lamination with our unique method.
 These woods are ideally suited to historic window repair work with their durability, resistance to mould and 50-year above-ground guarantee.